AstroLoc: Robust Space to Ground Image Localizer: Introduction

 In light of these considerations, we first produce a precise annotation of these 300,000 photos, leveraging their weak annotation and a state-of-the-art matching pipeline to label their full footprint.
-Then, we demonstrate the importance of using this newly annotated data for training, by extending the state-of-the-art method EarthLoc~\cite{Berton_2024_EarthLoc} in two ways.
+Then, we demonstrate the importance of using this newly annotated data for training in two ways.
 First, we create pairs of matching astronaut-satellite images, and use them in a pairwise contrastive loss that takes advantage of the fact that the two images within each pair come from different domains.
-The creation of these pairs relies on the new annotation, \ie, we select a pair if the two images have enough intersection over union on Earth's surface.
-Even with this loss that takes advantage of the newly labeled 300,000 astronaut photos, it is still important to fully leverage the much larger set of 5.3M geo-referenced satellite images, as is done in previous methods.
-However, we observe that the satellite images are uniformly distributed on the surface of the Earth, whereas the photos from astronauts tend to be unevenly distributed, with higher concentrations in salient areas like volcanoes, glaciers, lakes and coastlines.
-Therefore, we use a second contrastive loss that leverages tuples of satellite images only, but sampled according to the distribution of astronaut photos.
+The creation of these pairs relies on our new annotations, \ie, we select a pair if the two images have enough intersection over union on Earth's surface.
+Even with this loss that takes advantage of the newly labeled 300,000 astronaut photos, it is still important to fully leverage the much larger set of all 5.3M geo-referenced satellite images (not just the ones overlapping astronaut photos).
+However, we observe that the satellite images are uniformly distributed on the surface of the Earth, whereas the photos from astronauts tend to be unevenly distributed, with higher concentrations in salient areas like volcanoes, glaciers and lakes.
+Therefore, we propose a new mining technique, which allows for a weighted sampling of the large satellite image collection according to the \textit{distribution} of astronaut photos, which we call Unsupervised Mining, and, to the best of our knowledge, is the first mining technique of its kind.
+We then make of use of this data with a second contrastive loss.

-We find that our training pipeline, yielding a model we call \textbf{AstroLoc}, leads to a model so powerful that it saturates existing test sets (recall@100 above 99\%), and we therefore propose new, more challenging test sets that better reflect the task of APL in the real world.